AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/composition-pathreport-1-intro.md

     </tr>
        <tr>
         <td>custodian</td>
-        <td>Will be the performing lab as the long term custodian of the report; even where the receiving laboratory may have (in a My Health Record scenario) uploaded the report</td>
+        <td>Will be the performing lab as the long term custodian of the report; even where the receiving laboratory may have (in a My Health Record scenario) uploaded the report and is sent as a reference to an Organization resource with Organization.name, Organization.identifier, and Organization.telecom.</td>
     </tr>
     </tbody>
   </table>